 Bypass blocking of embedded tweets using Hugo shortcodes

 This post is over 12 months old and Hugo is evolving.
-Please be mindful of that when reading this post as it could be outdated.
-I try to keep on top of changes where possible.
-I try to keep things up to date, but if you think something needs updating, please let me know in the comments.
+Please be mindful of that when reading this post, young Padawan, as it could be outdated.
+I try to keep things up to date as much as possible.
+If you think something needs updating, please let me know in the comments.

 Introduction